gpuweb/gpuweb/design/ErrorHandling.md

    If this is true, then the only synchronous API that needs special casing is buffer mapping, where `mapping` is always `null` for an invalid `GPUBuffer`.

  - Should developers be able to self-impose a memory limit (in order to emulate lower-memory devices)?
-   Should implementations automatically impose a lower memory limit (to improve portability)?
+   Should implementations automatically impose a lower memory limit (to improve stability and portability)?

- - To help developers, `GPUValidationErrorEvent.message` could contain some sort of "stack trace" and could take advantage of debug name of objects if that's something that's present in WebGPU.
+ - To help developers, should `GPUValidationErrorEvent.message` contain some sort of "stack trace" taking advantage of object debug labels?
    For example:

    ```
+   <myQueue>.submit failed:
-   Failed <myQueue>.submit because commands[0] (<mainColorPass>) is invalid:
+   - commands[0] (<mainColorPass>) was invalid:
-   - <mainColorPass> is invalid because in setIndexBuffer, indexBuffer (<mesh3.indexBuffer>) is invalid
+   - in setIndexBuffer, indexBuffer (<mesh3.indices>) was invalid:
-   - <mesh3.indexBuffer> is invalid because it got an unsupported usage flag (0x89)
+   - in createBuffer, desc.usage was invalid (0x89)
    ```

- - The exact shape of `GPUObjectStatusQuery` (currently `Promise<GPUObjectStatus>`) may piggy-back on the decision taken for `GPUFence`.

 ## Resolved Questions

  - Should there be a mode/flag which causes OOM errors to trigger context loss?
     - Resolved: Not necessary, since an application can manually destroy the context based on entries in the error log.